About the REALTORS® Political Action Committee

 Today, the national RPAC remains an effective legislative advocate for the real estate industry and for the interest of property ownership.
 Based on the 2002 and 2004 election cycles, RPAC ranked 1st in total campaign contributions to candidates among all political action committees.
 In addition, NAR was named the 9th most powerful interest group in Fortune magazine’s “Washington Power 25” list, which measured the power and effectiveness of 120 interest groups, labor unions, and trade associations nationwide.
 NAR’s success today may be attributed to grassroots strength and contributions from embers like you.

 Have Questions?
-Contact our Government Affairs Director, Gentry Thiesen, via email or by calling (316) 263-3167.
+Contact our Director of Operations, Gentry Thiesen, via email or by calling (316) 263-3167.